SFARI 2023 Winter Pilot awardees announced

 Bryen Jordan, Ph.D.
 (Albert Einstein College of Medicine)

-Oligodendrocyte dysfunction in autism spectrum disorders
+Oligodendrocyte dysfunction in mouse models of autism

 Reza Kalhor, Ph.D.
 (Johns Hopkins University)